CM-Well/CM-Well/docs/API.MetadataFields.md

       }
     }

 Using the **qp** operator, you can perform search queries in metadata fields as well as in user-defined fields.
-For example, the following query searches for file infotons that contain the string "configuration":
+For example, the following query searches for file infotons whose text body contains the string "configuration":

     <cm-well-host>/meta?qp=content.data:configuration